 What is it about?

 This postgraduate programme aims to develop students’ knowledge and understanding of Christian theology.
-Students will be able to choose from a range of units, depending on their area of interest, including Biblical Studies, Mission, Anabaptist Studies, History and Doctrine or Practical Theology.
+Students will be able to choose from a range of units, depending on their area of interest, including Biblical Studies, Mission, Anabaptist Studies, Bible and Violence, Children, Youth and Family Ministry, History and Doctrine or Practical Theology.

 Students who are studying the MA programme as part of training for Baptist ministry will follow a prescribed selection of taught units that comprise a balanced ministerial curriculum for Christian leadership.